vanruesc/inline-import/README.md

 ## Use Case

-Instead of loading external files during runtime, you may wish to integrate the raw file contents directly into your JavaScript files during build time.
+Instead of loading external files at runtime, you may wish to integrate the raw file contents directly into your JavaScript files at build time.
 This tool allows you to use the native ```import``` syntax to include any data:

 ```javascript
 import data from "./data.png";